-Get creative with all that turkey using three Thanksgiving sandwich recipes courtesy of Wendy Perry, Our State’s recipe tester and food stylist.
+Still working on your leftovers?
+Get creative with all that turkey using three Thanksgiving sandwich recipes courtesy of Wendy Perry, Our State’s former recipe tester and food stylist.
 Don’t let

 Don’t let the lack of measurements in these recipes scare you.
 Instead, engage in a little bit of what Perry calls “throw cooking.”
 Take what’s on hand to create a meal that’s uniquely your own without the constriction of to-a-tee instructions.

 Its versatile and interchangeable ingredients make this wrap the kitchen sink of Thanksgiving sandwiches.

-• Water chestnuts (Optional)
+Water chestnuts (optional)

-• Green onion (Optional)
+Green onion (optional)

 When cooking collards for Thanksgiving dinner, save several large leaves.
 Blanch for about 5 minutes until tender.
 (These can be cooked ahead of time and refrigerated.)
 For the filling, mix together chopped turkey and dressing.
 Fold in chopped water chestnuts, green onion, and any other tidbits of leftovers you’d like.
 Lay out the collard leaf, and spread some of the dressing mixture across the center.
 Fold up the bottom and sides of the leaf before rolling it.
 To create the dipping sauce, mix orange marmalade and cranberry sauce together.
 Stir in a bit of fresh chopped cilantro.